vczh-libraries/GacUI/README.md

 * The [DOCUMENT](http://www.gaclib.net/Document.html#~/) section show you all simple documentation organized by C++ classes and functions.

 ### Notice
-The release of the GacUI project is put in [vczh-libraries/Release](https://github.com/vczh-libraries/Release). **This GacUI repo is for development only**.
-Don't download the code from here to use, because in most of the time it does not run.

 Using this library requires you to use C++ source files directly in